texadactyl/libwrh5/README.md

 #### Overview

 This git project constitutes a Filterbank HDF5 file writing library with accompanying test programs that also serve as examples.
 The library has been successfully built and tested on Raspberry Pi OS and Ubuntu.
-It should run on other POSIX OSes and MacOS.
+It should run on other POSIX OSes and, with some more work, MacOS or Windows.
 No GPUs are required.

 #### Brief History

 * Started as the fbh5 subset of rawspec.
 * Converted to a generic library without Filterbank for a private non-github application.
+* User tuning of chunking and caching added.
 * Reflavoured with Filterbank for use with telescope applications that can stream a Filterbank header and data to this library.

 #### Licensing